Dyalog/APLCourse/docs/Loops.md

 ## A sort of detour
 Dyalog's *grade-up* `⍋` and *grade-down* `⍒` functions are able to [sort any array](https://aplwiki.com/wiki/Total_array_ordering).
 However, it is interesting and useful to look at other approaches to sorting.

-!!!
-Warning "Version Warning"
-	Total array ordering was introduced to Dyalog in version 17.0.

 Here is a function 'NSort' for sorting numeric lists.

 ```APL